Victims of burn injuries in Nevada may be entitled to substantial compensatory damages for:

 - The person who caused the burn,

-- The employer of the person who cause the burn (if the person was acting in the course of his/her employment during the incident),
+- The employer of the person who causes the burn (if the person was acting in the course of his/her employment during the incident),

 - The manufacturer or seller of the product which caused the burn